axibase/atsd/rule-engine/functions-format.md

        1855425871872:     1.9 TB    1.7 TiB
 ```

-> If the `x` argument is a string or an object that cannot be parsed into a number, its value is returned 'as is'.
+> If the `x` argument is a string or an object that cannot be parsed into a number, the function returns the original value `x`.

 ## `convert`